Roberts Court: Judicial philosophy

 The Roberts Court shifted ideologically further to the right after Donald Trump's first presidency, but was considered conservative from the beginning.
 Among former justices, Scalia and Kennedy had been more conservative, while Souter, Stevens, Ginsburg, and Breyer had been more liberal.
-These two blocs of voters had lined up together in several major cases, though Justice Kennedy occasionally sided with the liberal bloc.
+These two groups of justices had aligned with each other in several significant cases, although Justice Kennedy occasionally joined the liberal bloc.
 Roberts' strongest inclination on the Court before Trump had been to attempt to re-establish the centrist aesthetics of the Court as being party neutral, in contrast to his predecessor Rehnquist who had devoted significant effort to promote a 'states-rights' orientation for the Court.
 The judicial philosophy of Roberts on the Supreme Court before Trump was assessed by leading court commentators including Jeffrey Rosen and Marcia Coyle.

 The Roberts Court has been described by many as "dominated by an ambitious conservative wing" since Trump's first presidency.
 Roberts, Thomas, Alito, Gorsuch, Kavanaugh, and Barrett generally have taken more conservative positions, while Sotomayor, Kagan, and Jackson have generally taken more liberal positions.
 Roberts has also served as a swing vote, often advocating for narrow rulings and compromise among the two blocs of justices.
 Though the Court sometimes does divide along partisan lines, attorney and SCOTUSblog founder Tom Goldstein has noted that more cases are decided 9–0 and that the individual justices hold a wide array of views.